Brush Up On These Oral Health Tips for Children

 February marks The American Dental Association’s National Children’s Dental Health Month.
-The goal of this month is to raise awareness about the importance of children’s oral health.
-Since early childhood tooth decay has become the most common chronic childhood disease, we’d like to cover the need to start a solid oral routine at infancy and share our best tips to keep your child’s smile healthy!
+The goal of this month is to raise awareness of the importance of children’s oral health as early childhood tooth decay has become the most common chronic childhood disease.
+Learn about the importance of starting a solid oral routine in infancy, and check out our best tips to keep your child’s smile healthy!

 Your Child’s First Dental Visit

 The first dental visit sets a precedent for a child’s oral health.
 New parents often question when they need to make their child’s first appointment.
 It is recommended that children see the dentist for the first time either when they get their first tooth or by their first birthday.
 During this visit, the dentist can examine the child’s mouth and gums and parents can address any additional dental concerns.